oddlittlebird/docs-1/docs/documents/tutorials/using_rest_api.md

     # Create a document collection
 	# Note: Create a test collection.
 Set "type" to 2 for documents or 3 for edges
-**``JAMES: What exactly are we trying to say with "Note: Create a test collection."?
-Are we simply recommending that they test this before they try it in production?``**

     url = FED_URL + "/_api/collection"
     payload = {